philcockfield/vercel-upload-sample/README.md

 }
 ```

+## Question
-Looking for how to appropriate generate the SHA1 hash and use it to post a file to the `https://api.vercel.com/v11/now/files` endpoint.
+Looking for how to successfully generate the SHA1 hash and use it to post a file to the `https://api.vercel.com/v11/now/files` endpoint.

 ## Refs